accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ###### iOS and Android

-1. Identify the functions used to transmit (e.g. send content to another device), convert or record time-based media.
+1. Identify the functions used to transmit (e.g. send content to another device or send a video by e-mail), convert (convert a video in .avi format into an .mpg format, for example) or record pre-recorded synchronised time-based media (record a video from a broadcast platform onto a personal computer, for example).
 1. Execute each function (transmit, convert and record).
-1. For each of the media resulting from the function, check
+1. For each function, check if captions:
-	- whether the captions are still present;
+	- are still present;
-	- whether the captions can be displayed;
+	- can be displayed;
-	- whether the captions are correctly synchronised;
+	- are correctly synchronised;
-	- whether the key features of captions are preserved (for example, if in the original media the captions were coloured according to the speaker, this colouring must be retained in the media resulting from the functionality).
+	- keep their key features (for example, if in the original media the captions were coloured according to the speaker, these colours must be reused).
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}